Wakaru-Science/website/_posts/2021-05-11-stuff_coming_soonl.md

 \end{bmatrix}
 $$

 Why did we complicate a simple operation?
-It is the show how good matrices are at mixing a vector. (liner combination) for example
+It is the show how good matrices are at mixing a vector (linear combination) for example

 $$
 \begin{bmatrix}